LehaSex/CS2BhopPython/README.md

 ## 🕹️ How To Use
 - To start using, run `.exe` file.
-- Then place the downloaded folder `/temp` in the folder with the configs of CS 2, which is located at `Counter-Strike Global Offensive\game\csgo\cfg\`
+- Then place the downloaded folder `/temp` in the folder with the configs of CS Source, which is located at `Counter-Strike Source\cstrike\cfg\`
 - The file structure should look like this:
 ```
 .